airayzing/Help-Docs-v2/ekochatconnect-resource-center/common-errors-and-troubleshooting.md

 1. Authentication credentials such as Auth Token or API key entered incorrectly or have expired, So try reconnecting the CRM.
 2. Make sure that your CRM account is working fine.
 3. Make sure all the parameters fields are mapped correctly
-4. Make sure you have a paid subscription to ekochat, and that You have not exhausted your message limit.
+4. Make sure you have a paid subscription to ekochatconnect, and that You have not exhausted your message limit.

 </details>